 Buyer’s Guide to Rigid Heddle Looms – Review of Looms

-I am reviewing rigid heddle looms that I own and used when I taught weaving.
-In my retail store, I sold all of these brands, plus other brands.
+In this Buyer’s Guide to Rigid Heddle Looms, I reviewed rigid heddle looms that I own and used when I taught weaving.
+I sold all of these brands and other brands in my retail store.
 This review only includes the brands that, I feel, perform the best and are comfortable to use.
-I am not addressing what tools that come with the looms.
-Certainly, some looms come with more accessories.
-They all provide the necessary equipment to get you started.
+Additionally, I am not addressing what tools that come with the looms.
+Indeed, some looms come with more accessories.
+However, they all provide the necessary equipment to get you started.
 All of these looms will weave beautiful fabric.
 However, some allow you to work more efficiently.

+Ashford Handicrafts is based in Ashburton, New Zealand.
 I have owned every size of Ashford rigid heddle looms.
 They are sturdy looms.
 Except for the Knitters Loom, they require assembly and finishing.
 Stands with a side shelf are available for purchase.
 The tray comes in handy when you are using several shuttles.
-These looms are a very economical loom and are a step above the Beka loom in amenities.
+These looms are very economical and are a step above the Beka loom in amenities.

-As I talked about in my post-Rigid Heddle Loom Comparison of Ashford and Schacht, I prefer a loom with both a front and back beam.
+As I discussed in my post-Rigid Heddle Loom Comparison of Ashford and Schacht, I prefer a loom with both a front and back beam.
 Ashford looms do not have these.
-Your warp runs straight from the warp beam at and angle through the heddle to the cloth beam.
+Your warp runs straight from the warp beam at an angle through the heddle to the cloth beam.
 As the cloth beam fills, the angle gets reversed.
 The front and back beam permit the warp to run level throughout the weaving.

 This does not keep me from weaving on my SampleIt loom.
 It is just too easy to use.